aktanskiy77/MidtermM/README.md

 Task 3️⃣: Rebase branch two to branch one and merge three to one.
 Show the process in screenshots

 Task 4️⃣: Answer the question in commit question.
+1. Difference between switch and checkout git switch: This command is specifically used to switch between branches.
+It's more user-friendly and helps prevent mistakes by not mixing functionalities. git checkout: This command can switch branches but also allows you to checkout specific commits or files, making it more versatile but potentially more complex.

+2. What does git merge do?
+git merge combines the changes from one branch into another.
+It takes the commits from the source branch and integrates them into the target branch, creating a new merge commit if necessary.

+3. What happens to the commit history after rebase and why?
+After a rebase, the commit history is rewritten.
+The commits from the rebased branch are reapplied on top of another branch, which results in a linear history.
+This makes the project history cleaner but can complicate things if the original branch is shared with others.

+4. How to understand which branch is remote and which is local in the terminal?
+In the terminal, remote branches are typically prefixed with the remote name, such as origin/branch-name, while local branches appear as just branch-name.
+You can list branches with git branch -a, which shows both local and remote branches.
+Remote branches will be listed under the "remotes" section.